 These include: evaporative air conditioning, ceiling cassettes, floor mounted split systems, mini bulkhead ducted systems, air purifiers, commercial ventilation systems and many more.

 Contact us to discuss your options.

 Multi head split systems provide air conditioning in multiple zones, without the need for ceiling space and ductwork.
 Domestic and light commercial settings can have up to 9 indoor units connected to one outdoor unit.
 High end residential and commercial VRV applications can have up to 64 indoor units per outdoor unit.

 These economical systems save space and improve outdoor aesthetics.

 Customise your indoor units to suit; for example a quiet low capacity unit for a small bedroom and a higher capacity unit for a living room.
 Choose from a range of indoor units: high wall split, floor splits, ceiling cassettes, ducted, mini bulkhead ducted and more.

 HVAC is an acronym which stands for Heating, Ventilating and Air Conditioning.
 HVAC is a term that generally applies to the type of equipment in a commercial application.

 The term HVAC is often applied to encompass the entire mechanical needs of a commercial situation.
 An example might be an office building that has air conditioning and heating needs as well as toilet exhausts, fresh air systems, bin storage ventilation and carpark exhaust systems.

 Fixed speed ducted air conditioning delivers a fixed amount of cooling and heating.
 On start up, power increases gradually to 100% capacity.
 The system cycles off once the set point is reached.

+- Keep your outdoor unit clean and clear from obstructions.
 A 10% blockage in your outdoor condenser coil will cost you approximately 10% efficiency inside

 Talk to us about an air conditioning maintenance program, or let us advise you on how you can look after the basics yourself.